gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and each story ended with the words,
 "And only the stars can tell the rest.".*

-*She didn't remember falling asleep---no one ever does---but the thud of the book hitting the floor woke her.
+*She didn't remember falling asleep—no one ever does—but the thud of the book hitting the floor woke her.
 She stretched and yawned.
 How much time had passed? she wondered, wiping her eyes.